A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Elevation gain: 2,620 m

-This is the most complete stage.
-The island in a single outing.
-From the coast, the road climbs towards Fataga, a pass carved in volcanic stone.
-The slope is steady, the scenery impressive.
-Palm trees, cliffs, terraces, and deep ravines that fall into the shade.
+This is the most complete day.
+The island in a single ride.
+From the coast, the road climbs towards Fataga, a pass carved into volcanic stone.
+The slope is steady, the landscape imposing.
+Palm trees, cliffs, terraces, and deep ravines falling into shadow.

-Higher up, the air gets colder.
-The pines appear.
+Higher up, the air gets cooler.
+The pine trees appear.
 The road narrows and the world becomes quieter.
-The climb continues towards a plateau, finally connecting with the roads that lead again to Pico de las Nieves.
+The ascent continues towards a plateau, finally connecting with the roads that lead again to the Pico de las Nieves.

 The calm of the north